henry-spanka/homebridge-freeathome/README.md

 # License
 The project is subject to the MIT license unless otherwise noted.
 A copy can be found in the root directory of the project [LICENSE](LICENSE).

-# Thanks
-Special thanks to [sstadlberger] for his effort to make a custom API interface for Busch-Jaeger.